 Position Overview and Responsibilities

-The Learning Specialists at Riverdale currently provide reading and writing intervention for grades K-5 and seek to support mathematics in the near future.
+The Learning Specialists at Riverdale currently provide reading and writing intervention for grades K-5.
 They are members of the Lower School's Learning Research Team that engages in frequent collaboration related to planning, instruction, and assessment directly connected to student learning.
 Learning Specialists are proficient in administering and interpreting a variety of assessments.
 In addition, the Learning Specialist works closely with administration, faculty, parents, and service providers outside of the school.
 Overall, faculty members are expected to engage in all aspects of work with an open mind, a positive disposition, and a willingness to support the greater community.

 Riverdale seeks candidates who are committed to work in the areas of equity, justice, and inclusion.
-A minimum of a Bachelor's Degree is required for the position.
-Preference is given to those with a Master's Degree in a related field of study and those with teaching experience as a learning specialist.
+A minimum of a bachelor's degree is required for the position.
+Preference is given to those with a master's degree in literacy, remedial reading, or a related field of study and those with teaching experience as a reading specialist.
 Training in and experience implementing a multisensory phonics program (such as Orton-Gillingham) is required.
-Training in the Hochman Method and math instruction skills are preferred.
+Training in the Hochman Method is preferred.

 Please submit a cover letter, resume, and a list of three professional references to firstname.lastname@example.org.
 In your cover letter, please indicate where you learned about the position.